This article is one in a series that aims to understand the basic SEO technical foundations to optimize your blog.

 Technical SEO is one of the most critical aspects of your SEO strategy.
 It’s also the first step of the process.
 If your technical SEO is poor, then everything else you do will be in vain.
 That’s why it’s essential to start with technical SEO when you’re building a new website or making changes to an existing one.

 Without technical SEO knowledge, your website will have a tough time ranking higher in the search engines.
-To get started, it requires some knowledge of HTML and basic coding rules that play a significant role.
+Getting started requires some knowledge of HTML and basic coding rules that play a significant role.
 Without this knowledge, your website will have a challenging time ranking higher in the search engines.

 Aim to enhance visitors’ experience by providing SEO-enabled content.
 While keyword stuffing is explicitly discouraged by Google, you should avoid saying “any keyword.”
 This will eventually hurt search engine results or lead to other types of bad SEO in the future.
 When you use intentional keywords in your posts, make sure you have a lot of them.